 Driven by a life-long passion for fine dining, Christopher is dedicated to providing the highest standard of excellence in at Beige, and an unparalleled understanding of Alain Ducasse’s vision and sensibility.

 Beginning his career as a cook at the age of eighteen, he subsequently trained under Michel Guérard, Alain Chapel and Pierre Gagnaire during his experience in France started in 1988.

 Working together with Alain Ducasse and his right-hand man Franck Cerutti for more than 10 years at Le Louis XV Alain Ducasse in Monaco, Kei also was the Sous-Chef for 3 years.

 Alain Ducasse says about Kei: “the Japanese chef who understands and carries out my culinary philosophies better than any other chef in the world”.
 After returning to Japan with this experience and technique, Kei became the Executive Chef at Bistrot Benoit in 2008.

 Since April 2010, the Executive Chef of Beige Alain Ducasse Tokyo.

-Diners Club has a partnership with Alain Ducasse Entreprise since June 2010 to promote Japanese Food Culture and preparing the various privilege for Card Members.
+Diners Club has a partnership with DUCASSE PARIS since June 2010 to promote Japanese Food Culture and preparing the various privilege for Card Members.